 Investors base their evaluations off investment objectives and seek stocks that meet their objectives.
 The most common categories of stock are preferred stock and common stock.
 Common stock has pre-emptive rights, which gives the shareholder a "right of first refusal" or the first option to buy the new stock that's issued by the company.

 If you need help with voting stock, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.